estarsyang/java_basic/notes.md

 6. Notes
     1. Polymorphism is base on inheritance.
 Two object exist inheritance relationship.
     2. Upcasting in polymorphism
+        1. Introduction: is the typecasting from a subclass to a superclass(child to parent class).
+In this way, we can access the properties (methods and variables) of the superclass.
         1. root: a child object to a parent object.
 A subclass's reference address is assigned to a parent class variable.
         2. Grammer: ParentClass variableName = new subclass();
         3. Characteristics: